 About Barnsley Healthy Hearts

-Out client base has grown and more people who are wishing to maintain their health and their independence have joined us.
+Our membership has grown and more people who are wishing to maintain their health and their independence have joined us.
 The group provides a supportive context, often within family groups with younger members encouraging their parents to embrace a healthier lifestyle.

 What do we do?